maggie202506/cudydocs-trial/docs/user_guide/wireless_router/network.md

     - Internal IP Address: Enter the IP address of the device on your local network that should receive the forwarded traffic.
     - Internal Port: Specify the port number on the internal device that will receive the forwarded traffic.
     - Delete: Delete the entry as needed.

     If you want to provide several services in a router, please add multiple port forwarding rules.

 4. Click *Save & Apply*.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/done.webp"> Done!
 Users on the Internet can enter *http://WAN IP* (in this example: *http://218.18.232.154*) to visit your personal website.

 !!!
 Note
     - The WAN IP should be a public IP address.
-For the WAN IP is assigned dynamically by the ISP, it is recommended to apply and register a domain name for the WAN ([How to set up a Dynamic DNS service account](#ddns)).
+For the WAN IP is assigned dynamically by the ISP, it is recommended to apply and register a domain name for the WAN.
 Then users on the Internet can use *http://domain name* to visit the website.
     - If you have changed the default External Port, you should use *http://WAN IP:external port* or *http://domain name:external port* to visit the website.

 ----